 Overview: Laws of physics must be enforced to avoid contradicting claim about X and Y. How does that help?
 It doesn't but it shows the who designed the designer problem applies not just to designers.
 And God is also a preferable solution because...

-Also look at convo with James
+Also look at fb conversation with James

 You may not be satisfied by my answer to Objection 3.
 Maybe you are unconvinced that rules require some mechanism to enforce them.
 To many people, it seems that the laws of physics happen naturally, without any mechanism.
-Here are two reasons for believing that they do require a mechanism to enforce them:
+In this section, I want to provide two reasons for believing a mechanism is required to enforce them:First reason to think the laws of physics are caused.

 The problem

-This argument sums up why I don't believe any process can well and truly start from simplicity and end with complexity, as Dawkins claims.
 However, I agree with Dawkins that this leaves us with a problem: The ultimate cause of the universe must be at least as complicated as the universe.
 So what could it be?
 Philosophers divide objects into contingent things and necessary things.
 For contingent things, being complex means being improbable.
 The same does not apply to necessary things since necessary things (if they exist) are not improbable.
 So probably the ultimate cause of the universe is something necessary.

 I also have a suggestion.
 I cannot prove this, but it is a suggestion.
 We do not know what something would look like if it were not controlled by any laws, since everything that we know about has been controlled by a law.
 I argue here that such a thing must exist: